Adopt Or Find A Pet

 Our Cats and Dogs would love to meet you!
 Here's how:

-During the week, you can meet our CATS at the BCHS office at 1403 S. Fourth Street in Greenville on Monday, Thursday or Friday afternoons, or by appointment.
+During the week, you can meet our CATS at the BCHS office at 2510 S. Elm Street in Greenville on Monday, Tuesday, Thursday or Friday afternoons, or by appointment.

-Please call to make an appointment to meet our DOGS, as some are housed off site and some are living in foster homes.
+Please call to make an appointment to meet our DOGS, as some are living in foster homes.
 These adoptions are most often conducted at our office.

-You can also meet our animals during our Saturday trips to Petco and Buchheit.
+You can also meet our animals during our Saturday trips to Petco.

-BCHS transports a representation of our dogs and cats into the more metropolitan shopping areas each Saturday to give more pet-loving people a chance to see the wonderful adoptable animals in our care.
+BCHS transports a representation of our dogs and cats into the more metropolitan shopping area each Saturday to give more pet-loving people a chance to see the wonderful adoptable animals in our care.